-With the approval of the program director, a maximum of nine (9) graduate semester units may be accepted in transfer toward fulfilling degree requirements.
+The Office of the Registrar with the program director will evaluate previous college work to determine its relationship to the requirements of California Baptist University.
+A maximum of nine (9) graduate semester units may be accepted in transfer toward fulfilling degree requirements.
+The student may be asked to submit a syllabus and/or textbooks for the course in question.
 Courses must have been completed within the last five years.
-Only coursework completed with grades of B- or better from regionally accredited institutions is transferable.
+Only coursework completed with grades of B- or better from a regionally accredited institution is transferable.
 California Baptist University does not accept transfer work that was not designated as degree-applicable by the issuing institution.
+A transfer student may be required to submit a letter from the academic institution verifying they left in good standing.
+Course Transfer Approval forms may be obtained in Academic Services.